10layer/theopen/_posts/2015-01-09-marks-first-post.md

 title:  "Marks first post from the midlands"
 date:   2015-01-09
 categories: mark web technical testing thought
 blurb: This is my first post done gazing out over the rolling midlands hills.
-Using a combination of Git, Jekyll and text editor we can now post thoughts to the though section of our website with ease.
+Using a combination of Git, Jekyll and a text editor we can now post thoughts to the though section of our website with ease.
 The system does all the heavy lifting.
 img: /assets/img/thought/thought-5.jpg
 author: Mark Seftel
 ---